openstates/documentation/contributing/getting-started.rst

 Getting Help
 ------------

-Right now the best way to get help is to `join our Slack <https://openstates-slack.herokuapp.com/>`_, plenty of the core team and other contributors are around to answer any questions you may have.
+Right now the best way to get help is to `join our Discourse <https://discourse.openstates.org/>`_, plenty of the core team and other contributors are around to answer any questions you may have.